A Note on "A polynomial-time algorithm for global value numbering": GVN algorithm by Gulwani and Necula

 \subsection{Problem 2: Removal of SED nodes}

-Figure \ref{removal} shows a basic block in a program with the SEDs $G_1$ and $G_2$ at program points $p_1$ and $p_2$ respectively.
-Here the expressions $x+y$ and the two occurrences of $a+b$ are equivalent and this equivalence will be detected by Kildall's algorithm (and also the local value numbering algorithm \cite{appel}).
-But it goes undetected in Gulwani and Necula \cite{sumit} because of the following reasons.

-In section 3.1 of Gulwani and Necula \cite{sumit}, it is stated that \emph{the transfer functions may yield SEDs with unnecessary nodes, and these unnecessary nodes may be removed} (a node is considered unnecessary when all its ancestor nodes or all its descendant nodes have an empty set of variables).
-Also, it is stated in section 5.1 that \emph{the data structure (SED) represents only those partition classes explicitly that have at least one variable.} Accordingly, in $G_2$ of Figure \ref{removal}, the three nodes $<-,1>$, $<-,2>$ and $<-,+>$ are unnecessary and hence will be removed. $G_2'$ is the SED resulting after removal of these unnecessary nodes from $G_2$.

-It can be observed that the node $<-,+>$ in $G_2$ represents the expression $1+2$ which is equivalent to $x+y$ and $a+b$.
-With the removal of this node, we loose the information that the expressions $x+y$ and $a+b$ are equivalent.
-Similarly, since the variable $d$ is redefined after the first assignment $d:=a+b$, the equivalence among the two occurrences of $a+b$ goes undetected.
+Figure \ref{removal} shows a basic block with a redundant expression $a+b$.
+Here the local value numbering algorithm \cite{appel} will assign the same value number to the expressions $x+y$ and $a+b$ and hence $a+b$ can be identified as redundant\footnote{according to the definition of Herbrand equivalence in \cite{rks}, $x+y$ and $a+b$ are not Herbrand equivalent}.
+But Gulwani and Necula \cite{sumit} can not identify this redundancy because of the following reasons: in section 3.1 of Gulwani and Necula \cite{sumit}, it is stated that \emph{the transfer functions may yield SEDs with unnecessary nodes, and these unnecessary nodes may be removed} (a node is considered unnecessary when all its ancestor nodes or all its descendant nodes have an empty set of variables).
+Also, it is stated in section 5.1 that \emph{the data structure (SED) represents only those partition classes explicitly that have at least one variable.} Accordingly $G_2$ is the SED computed by the algorithm at program point $p_2$.
+In fact, the required SED is $G_2'$ which includes the three nodes $<\phi,1>$, $<\phi,2>$ and $<\phi,+>$.
+But such nodes are considered to be unnecessary and hence will be removed by the algorithm.
+It can be observed that the node $<\phi,+>$ in $G_2'$ represents the expression $1+2$ and the same value is computed by $a+b$.
+With the removal of this node, it is not possible to detect that the expression $a+b$ is redundant.